Learning Objectives Self-Check

 - the increase as the Recession faded, then

-Just over 40 years of history is enough to make your head spin!
+Only ~50 years of history is enough to make your head spin!
 Here's a good summary of these, and other oil trends in history.
 But this is the nature of the beast that is the international oil market.
 Compare that to the retail price of electricity, which has had only minor fluctuations, and mostly been in decline in terms of real prices the whole time.
 Natural gas prices are smoother than oil, but more volatile than electricity.

 Supply and Feasibility

 In terms of feasibility, oil is so ingrained in modern society and its infrastructure is so well-established that there is no risk of not being able to integrate oil supplies into the economy and society.
 However, oil supply projections have a very interesting history, and like the price, projections of supply have been volatile.
 First of all, like natural gas, the calculation of proved reserves is subject to limitations of using current technology, economics, and known reserves, each of which can change from year to year.
 Like natural gas, for oil, proved reserves refer to "those quantities of petroleum which, by analysis of geological and engineering data, can be estimated with a high degree of confidence to be commercially recoverable from a given date forward, from known reservoirs and under current economic conditions" (Source: CIA Factbook).
 The result (again, like natural gas) is that even though oil use is increasing globally every year, there are paradoxically more proved reserves.
 Please note that the chart below represent global proved reserves.